History

 by the setting in of a whirlwind”(Strabo xvii.
 54)4 and

-was forced to head back.
+was consequently forced to head back.

 gold, ebony and elephant tusks.
-We also know from Herodotus as well
+We also know from Herodotus, as well

-as from other Greek reporters that part of the Persian army of King
+as from other Greek reporters, that part of the Persian army of King

 Xerxes (486-465 BC) was composed of Kushite archers (Herodotus vii.69-70).